Haml Changelog

 In addition, to escape or unescape

-the interpolated code, you can just add &
+the interpolated code, you can just add & or !, respectively,

 to the beginning of the line: